 Viewing Field References

 The Fields grid includes a Reference column.
 When the reference image is present it means that the corresponding field is in use in at least one project's financial summary.
-Currently, when you hover your cursor over the image you'll see a message in the hover text stating how many project summaries use the field.
-The screenshot below shows the Fields grid, including the References column:
+Hover your cursor over the image to see a message in the hover text stating how many project summaries use the field.
+Click the image to display the list of project titles and owners.
+The screenshot below shows the Fields grid and the hover text for the References column: